RobotecAI/ros2-for-unity/README.md

 - [Instructions for Ubuntu 20.04](README-UBUNTU.md)
 - [Instructions for Windows 10](README-WINDOWS.md)

+## Custom messages

+Custom messages can be included in the build by either:
+* list them in `ros2_for_unity_custom_messages.repos` file, or
+* manually inserting them in `src/ros2cs` directory.
+If the folder doesn't exist, you must pull repositories first (see building steps for each OS).

 ## Installation

 1. Perform building steps described in the OS-specific readme or download pre-built Unity package.
 Do not source `ros2-for-unity` nor `ros2cs`.